ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ## UEID {#sec-common-ueid}

-Used to tag a byte string as Universal Entity ID Claim (UUID) defined in
+Used to tag a byte string as Universal Entity ID Property (UUID) defined in
 {{Section 4.2.1 of -eat}}.

 ~~~ cddl